 5. Take a lateral approach to forecasting

-In fact, many organizations will prioritize a corporate performance management strategy to better understand how each team works and supports one another.
+Many organizations prioritize a corporate performance management strategy to understand how each team supports one another.

 Learn more: Ranking the best Corporate Performance Management Software: our top picks for 2023